Team Lab – Transcending Boundaries – Digital Art experience

 Team Lab – Transcending Boundaries – a pop-up immersive exhibition

 Last week I attended Team Lab’s brand new pop up exhibition ‘Transcending Boundaries’ at London’s Pace Gallery, an exhibit dedicated to the exploration of digital art.
-The free gallery, hosted in Burlington Gardens, featured three rooms of immersive installations debuting pioneering new works from cutting edge digital artists that seek to involve its viewr through interactivity and explore the role of technology.
+The free gallery, hosted in Burlington Gardens, featured three rooms of immersive installations debuting pioneering new works from cutting edge digital artists that sought to involve its viewer through interactivity and explore the role of technology.

 Team Lab (founded 2001, Tokyo, by Toshiyuki Inoko) is an interdisciplinary group whose collaborative practice seeks to navigate the confluence of art, technology, design, and the natural world.

 As someone who is pretty infatuated with the idea of an immersive experience particularly through the incorporation of technology and its capacity to further enhance the consumer experience, I decided that I would go and check it out.
 The exhibition allowed for a 20 minute allocated time slot which was the amount of time needed to see the entire collection.
 I anticipated from this that it would be small….I was right!
 When we arrived and went into the exhibit, we went straight to the furthest point following a recommendation from a staff member who said that we should start at the end and work backwards.